Or would new digital architecture serve you better?

 - B) Then think about the ideal future state if there were no barriers between where the data lives in each system and how teams need to use it.
 Draw this up too.

 You do not have to do this from a tech perspective to start.
 You can make this evaluation per department within your organization.
 Shuffle tools, teams, and tasks around on sticky notes and connect them with lines.
 It can be a simple exercise to start; do not over complicate it.

 If most of the following statements apply to your situation, you need to make some changes:

 - Your data is “locked up.”

-- You're entering the same data into multiple systems or platforms.
+- You are entering the same data into multiple systems or platforms.

-- Changes to your ERP are really expensive and time consuming.
+- Changes to your ERP are expensive and time consuming.